 Work-related injuries that keep you from working can be a real bummer, but salary help is often available when you are unable to work.
 Be prepared to wait, though, because workers' comp benefits, except for medical treatment, aren't issued the minute you have a workplace injury.
 The claims examiner must complete an investigation before she can accept or deny your workers' comp claim.

 When you get injured at work, immediately tell your supervisor or employer.
 If the injury requires emergency treatment, have someone call 911 so you get immediate care.
-Your employer must provide you with a claim form for you to officially report your injury, typically within at least 24 hours after receiving notification of your injury, which may vary depending on the state in which you work.
+Your employer must provide you with a claim form for you to officially report your injury, typically within at least 24 hours of receiving notification of your injury, which may vary depending on the state in which you work.

 Unless you live and work in Texas, your employer must carry no-fault workers' compensation coverage for all employees.
 State regulations establish the qualifications for receiving disability payments when you are unable to work because of your injury.
 If your injury does not require you to miss any work, you won't receive any salary compensation, but the insurance does pay for doctor visits for medical-only injuries.

 Temporary Disability Payments

 If you've been off work for 15 days, payments are calculated from the first day of your injury but begin after the eighth day.
 In New York, TD benefits are not allowed for the first seven days of missed work.
 To determine your state's exact waiting period for workers' compensation benefits, talk to your employer, the claim examiner handling your claim or visit your state's workers' compensation website.

 Permanent Disability Payments

 When you receive an injury that permanently affects your ability to work, you will receive permanent temporary disability payments until your doctor determines your physical condition is permanent and stable.
 These payments follow the same guidelines as TD payments and waiting periods in your state.
 When your condition becomes permanent and stable, the workers' compensation carrier typically offers a settlement that includes money for future medical treatment and lost salary due to the injury.

 Individual states use its average weekly wage in calculating your benefits based on a maximum and minimum it also sets.
-TD payment calculations are typically figured on a percentage of your wage, which typically starts at two-thirds of your wage or more comparative to the state's weekly wage.
+TD payment calculations are typically figured on a percentage of your wage, which typically starts at two-thirds of your wage or more compared to the state's weekly wage.
 These figures change when the state's average weekly wage changes, usually on an annual basis.

-- Texas Department of Insurance: Workers' Compensation
+- Texas Workforce Commission: Workers' Compensation

 - Ohio Department of Administrative Services: Workers' Compensation Lost Time Claims

-- State of New Jersey Department of Labor and Workforce Development: WC Benefits – Temporary Total Disability Benefits
+- State of New Jersey Department of Labor and Workforce Development: WC Benefits